| |

 5. Chives

-With their milder onion flavor, Chives are a fun herb to grow in the garden as they are a delight to add to salads, pizzas, soups, and rice dishes.
-Simple to grow in a garden bed or container, and such a joy to harvest.
-Chives enjoy moister soil and thrive in sunlight.
+With their milder onion flavor, Chives are a fun herb to grow in the garden, as they are a delight to add to salads, pizzas, soups, and rice dishes.
+Simple to grow in a garden bed or container and such a joy to harvest.
+Chives enjoy moist soil and thrive in sunlight.

 USDA Growing Zones: 3-9